Driver Station Log File Viewer

 In an effort to provide information to aid in debugging, the FRC® Driver Station creates log files of important diagnostic data while running.
 These logs can be reviewed later using the FRC Driver Station Log Viewer.
 The Log Viewer can be found via the shortcut installed in the Start menuin the FRC Driver Station folder in Program Files, or via the Gear icon in the Driver Station.

-Several third-party tools exist that provide similar functionality to the FRC Driver Station Log Viewer, including AdvantageScope and DSLOG Reader.
+Several alternative tools exist that provide similar functionality to the FRC Driver Station Log Viewer.
+AdvantageScope is an option included in WPILib, and DSLOG Reader is a third-party option.
 Note that WPILib offers no support for third-party projects.

 The Driver Station logs all messages sent to the Messages box on the Diagnostics tab (not the User Messages box on the Operation tab) into a new Event Log file.
-When viewing Log Files with the Driver Station Log File Viewer, the Event Log and DSLog files are overlaid in a single display.
+When viewing Log Files with the Driver Station Log File Viewer, the Event Log and Driver Station Log files are overlaid in a single display.

 Log Viewer UI